 It is our moment.
 It is our chance to make it count.
 Discovery and action are important in my work, as is the process; and, of course, passion.
 There it is, life outside right now.
 There it was, history and society always informing.
 Sometimes I stand in opposition to it, sometimes I use it in the work.

-It is a crazy, messed-up, beautiful world at war and in harmony.
-There is a spark of awareness then a hunger for more.
-My life is entwined with photography so the raw photograph becomes the earliest visual form, a sketch of this awareness.
-The work evolves through my method of production.
-I use an 1800’s photographic process called gum bichromate, which uses contact negatives to produce an image which can be added to layer by layer with watercolor pigment.
-I enhance the materiality of this process by applying it to a traditional rabbit-skin glue gesso on panel.
+My work evolves through the method of production.
+I work with a 19th century photographic process called gum bichromate, which uses contact negatives to produce an image.
+The image is added to layer by layer with a watercolor pigment emulsion.
+I enhance the materiality of this process by applying it to a traditional rabbit-skin glue gesso on a mahogany panel.
 After 20 years of working with alternative photographic processes, I am currently dedicating my creative output to refining and communicating through this one process.
 I think of my work like a slow snapshot.
-The photographic image capture is a fraction of a second slice of this world, yet, continues to change by this building up, like stratum.
-I over and under develop to cause drips, sand off areas and reapplying fragmented layers.
-I use the sense of reality provided by a photograph; and, I use Photoshop.
+The photographic image capture is a fraction of a second slice of this world, yet, continues to change by my building it up, like stratum.
+I over expose and under develop to cause drips, sand off areas and brush emulsion in fragmented layers.
+I use the sense of reality provided by a photograph along with anachronistic methods to slow the process down allowing for further contemplation.
+It is a process driven art, using digital capture, Photoshop and the computer along with the handmade analog process, and even, surface painting if needed to move the concepts along.

-I see the obstacle of consumerism playing a large role in shaping our society.
-Unchecked material desire leaves the door open for conflict and unending war.
+Against time investigates causes and effects of some of the social issues in our current society.
+It tackles materialism from the point of the consumer who cannot satiate the craving for more and more goods.
+Unchecked material desire leaves the door open for fear, conflict and unending war.
+Racism, poverty and homelessness commingle emerging from this crisis.
 I feel compelled to look for ways in which my actions can influence a positive change.
-In the homeless encampments of Oakland, I find more than sociopolitical travesty; it’s a straight up fight for survival, as well as freedom from the statutes of convention.
+In the homeless encampments of Oakland I find more than sociopolitical travesty.
+There is the full spectrum of life, however, with the caveat that it is a straight up fight for survival, as well as, freedom from the statutes of convention.